Directions for Avoiding Complicity in Mistreatment by Foreign Entities

 The Government of Canada condemns torture and other cruel, inhuman or degrading treatment or punishment of individuals, and recognizes that these acts are an affront to Canadian values.
 Public Safety Canada (PS) is mandated to keep Canadians safe from a range of risks, including natural disasters, crime and terrorism, in order to build a safe and resilient Canada.
 PS is committed to protecting human rights and freedoms while administering its mandate and engaging in information sharing activities with foreign entities.
 PS fulfills this commitment through its implementation of the Avoiding Complicity in Mistreatment by Foreign Entities Act (the Act) and its Order in Council Directions for Avoiding Complicity in Mistreatment by Foreign Entities (the Directions).

-This report details activities related to the Act and the Directions undertaken by PS from January 1, 2021, to December 31, 2021.
-This report discusses PS's compliance with the Act and the Directions by highlighting its current information sharing practices and arrangements, policies and procedures in place, the number of substantial risk cases, and the number of restrictions to any arrangements due to concerns of mistreatment.
+This is PS’s third annual report detailing its activities related to the Act and the Directions.
+This report details activities undertaken from January 1, 2022, to December 31, 2022, and discusses PS’s compliance with the Act and the Directions by highlighting its current information sharing practices and arrangements, policies and procedures in place, the number of substantial risk cases, and the number of restrictions to any arrangements due to concerns of mistreatment.
 This report on the implementation of the Directions is made pursuant to subsection 7(1) of the Act.

 - the disclosure of information to any foreign entity that would result in a substantial risk of mistreatment of an individual;